lynnlangit/TeamTeri/README.md

-# TeamTeri
+# Team Teri

 Artifacts for patterns / tools for cloud-scaling genomic data pipelines for disease research (cancer, viral, others...) using...

 * **Public Cloud** : services from either GCP (Google Cloud Platform) or AWS (Amazon Web Services)
 * **Bioinformatics** : frameworks, tools and libraries such as VariantSpark, Galaxy, ADAM and others
 * **Practices** : industry patterns and practices for scalable data pipelines including serverless